Oil giant Shell snaps up African solar provider Daystar Power

 Pending regulatory approvals, Shell will fully own Daystar, but von Hardenberg and the management team will continue to run the company.

-Shell's renewables and energy solutions division accounted for 6% of company earnings in the second quarter, but new chief executive Wael Sawan is accelerating the drive for cleaner power.
+Shell's renewables and energy solutions division accounted for 6% of company earnings in the second quarter, but new chief executive Wael Sawan, who takes over in January, is stepping up the drive for cleaner power, sources have told Reuters.

-It has shifted hundreds of experienced oil and gas staff into renewables and in April purchased India-based renewable power platform Sprng Energy group for $1.55 billion.
+It has shifted hundreds of experienced oil and gas staff into renewables and in April bought India-based renewable power platform Sprng Energy group for $1.55 billion.

+Shell has said delivery of its clean-energy strategy "will be as dynamic under the new CEO as it has been under the current CEO".

 ((Libby.George@thomsonreuters.com; +234 809 065 5059 ; Reuters Messaging: libby.george@thomsonreuters.com))